MrBigoudi/CompareVgImages/samples/jfp12_en/descr.md

 If we can't drop the piece on the board (because the tuple (C,R) makes it go out of the board) then the game ends.
 Otherwise, we drop the piece on the board and update the score as explained above.

-We check the next triplet.
+We check the next triple of numbers.

 If there aren't any, the game ends.